TinsleyDevers/Zone7-Utility/README.md

 **Zone7 Utility ✨ [1.20.X] Pet Mobs - Poke Users - Arrow Trails - Tips in Chat
 Minecraft Plugin**

-This is my first real java project and it was made for the minecraft server zone7.apexmc.co
+This is my first real java project.
+Project for a prviate MC server.

 ## **-Petting Mobs-**
 - pet mobs by shift right clicking with an empty hand.